lrassaby/harmlang/README.md

 ========
 By Cyrus Cousins, Louis Rassaby, and Caleb Malchik
 ---
-A language for music notation, transposition, and probabalistic generation.
+A language for music notation, transposition, and probabilistic generation.
+Built on Haskell's quasi-quotation.

 To run: